One Margarita

 "One Margarita" is a song recorded by American country music singer Luke Bryan.
 It is the third single from his seventh studio album Born Here Live Here Die Here.
 Bryan's bandleader Michael Carter wrote the song with Josh Thompson and Matt Dragstrem.

 The song peaked at number 19 on the US Billboard Hot 100, making it Bryan's first Top 20 in the United States since his 2014 hit "Play It Again", which peaked at number 14.
 The song also peaked at number one on the U.S. Billboard Country Airplay chart and at number 2 on the Hot Country Songs chart.
-"One Margarita" was certified 2× Platinum by the RIAA on February 24, 2023.
+"One Margarita" was certified 4× Platinum by the RIAA in 2026.

 Content and history

 Wendy Hermanson of the blog Taste of Country wrote of the song that it is a "light, sparkling, feel-good number dedicated to a bit of old-fashioned hedonism that has Bryan counting 'One margarita, two margarita, three margarita, we'll be gone,' and name-dropping Bob Marley, Jimmy Buffett, and Kenny Chesney.
 A mariachi band helps the vibe along, and everyone has plenty of smiles to spare.
 Jon Freeman of Rolling Stone Country wrote that the song has an "equally buoyant melody and groove that’s punctuated by mandolin and peals of Hammond organ.
 Bryan, who’s no stranger to a party song, looks at the bigger picture of vacation as escape from the stress and anxiety of everyday existence."
 Bryan's bandleader, Michael Carter, wrote the song with Josh Thompson and Matt Dragstrem.
 The song was officially released to radio on April 13, 2020.
 It is the album's third single, following "Knockin' Boots" and "What She Wants Tonight".